trailbehind/DeepOSM/README.md

 I also needed to set my VirtualBox default memory to 4GB, from the default 1GB, to get libosmium to work.

+Then, I needed to up it again, to 16 GB, to get the neural net to work.

 ## Run Scripts

 Start Docker, then run: